chriott/DeAMR/README.md

 Adjectives/Adverbs evoking a verb frame 🧩
 ---

-One of AMRs slogans is to prefer a verb frame whenever it is possible.
+One "slogan" of AMR is to prefer a verb frame whenever it is possible.

 ```lisp
 (c0 / entgegnen-01